photonstorm/lazer/worklog.md

 Moved the XML Parser from the Loader into its own file (doesn't need to be part of the base class).
 Loader returns a Promise for the complete event as well (it has done for a while,  just forgot to write about it).
 Looking at moving the XHR loader to its own function and then it's time to move onto the master game loop.

+Canvas Move, MoveHorizontal and MoveVertical are all done, using a much more efficient pattern method (rather than a swap canvas).
+Complete tests for all of them including one running off the Master Clock and performance was much better than with a swap canvas.

 ### 11th November 2015

 Today was mostly about tidying up the VertexArrayBuffer and VertexIndexBuffer classes.
 Also moved the 'add' specific code to its own functions (like AddQuadAlphaColor - a name I'm not set on yet).
 The Batched texture renderer is coming on nicely.